 I have mediated with the DRC since 1996.
 I also volunteer at the Thurston County Food Bank in the ForKids backpack program, and repair trails with the Washington Trails Association.
 Since retiring from the Department of Labor & Industries, I enjoy more time to hike.

 Born and raised in Hawai’i, I relocated to the Puget Sound area in 1980.
 I have been an attorney since 1990 and am currently the managing partner of the Olympia law firm Connolly, Tacon & Meserve.
 My practice emphasizes family law.
 Fostering civility and respect between individuals is important to me.
 The DRC brilliantly, but quietly, supports these values.
 I consider it to be both a privilege and an honor to serve at an ‘emeritus’ member of the Board of Directors this year.

 I have a successful career owning and managing real estate.
-For 28 years, I was a top salesperson in a fortune 100 pharmaceutical company.
-I developed innovative sales techniques, presented to pharmacy and therapeutic committees plus devised a continuous improvement program.
+Also, I was a top salesperson in a pharmaceutical company.
+I developed innovative sales techniques, presented to therapeutic committees, and devised a continuous improvement program.
 I was on the Lacey Planning Commission for seven years and serving as Chairman for two.
-My interests include international travel, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing and boating.
+My interests include volunteering, international travel, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing and boating.

 Judge Erik Price

 In 2012, Erik was elected Judge to the Thurston County Superior Court.
 Prior to his election, Erik was a lawyer in private practice with a 20-year career specializing in civil litigation and government law.
 Erik is an Olympia native and graduate of Olympia High School.